sixcircuit/ai.cli/README.md

 - it copies the response to the system clipboard (on macos)
 - it also prints some stats about how much the request cost, how many tokens it was, and how long it took.

+### but i'm lying. but i'm lying. it's something way more powerful.
+#### it's a terminal program that abstracts a bunch of ai models and supports a plugin framework.
+#### it just ships with an LLM plugin by default.
+#### it's great for rapid prototyping AI ideas.

 i may update it in the future. it does what I need it to do right now.

 it has two dependencies: the openai api and tiktoken.